Code-Institute-Submissions/Upon-Wonder/README.md

 ### About
 The about page features a hero image of the band again, and a logo on top of the hero image.
-The page includes a heading text with the title of the page, information about the band itself and also a presentation of each band member together with an image of them.
+The page includes a heading text with the title of the page, information about the band itself and also a presentation of each band member together with an image of them each.

 ### Gallery
-The hero image section in the gallery acts as an image slider, with four different images from concerts.
-The page includes a heading text with the title of the page, and under that a content of three videos with a descriptive text about each video content.
+The hero image section in the gallery acts as an image slider, with four different images from different concerts.
+The page includes a heading text with the title of the page, and under that some media content of three videos with a descriptive text about each video.

 **Note!** This band is fictional and do not excist in real life.
-Therefore the videos used are only an example of how videos will look like in this layout.
+Therefore the videos used are only an example of how the bands videos will look like in this layout.
 The videos are free to use from Vimeo and the video makers are credited in the credit section of this readme file.

 ### Tour Dates